-Mix up this white rum blueberry mojito cocktail in under 5 minutes using fresh or frozen blueberries and sip it like a royal!
-You can also make a non-alcoholic or a virgin version of this recipe.
+Stir up this refreshing blueberry mojito cocktail in under 5 minutes using fresh or frozen blueberries, white rum, mint, and lime!
+It can be made non-alcoholic too.

 About This Recipe

 Blueberry Mojito (pronounced Muh-hee-toh) is a simple and refreshing cocktail drink that will surely steal the limelight at your drinks table.
 This twist on a classic mojito is made using fresh or frozen blueberries, mint, lime juice, white rum, and club soda.
 The best part is that you can make it virgin (non-alcoholic) too.

 Blueberry Mojito might sound summery but you can make it round the year using frozen blueberries.
 Just thaw a bag and use them to make this minty and refreshing cocktail for your parties, get-togethers, or just enjoy it on a lazy day by the pool.